fanout96/mfc_cb.node/README.md

 ### About ###

 mfc_cb.node will automatically record either MyFreeCams.com or Chaturbate.com streams.
+There is also experimental support for ifriends.com.
+(Does this mean the repo-name needs to change? :-)

 This is a Node.JS application, so it works anywhere that Node.JS does.

-mfc_cb.node reintegrates the Chaturbate support of the original capturbate-node, however capturbate-node uses an account login mechanism and rtmpdump to record.  mfc_cb.node does not login to your Chaturbate account and uses ffmpeg to record.

-The primary feature enhancements over the parent repositories are:
+* Uses ffmpeg for all captures.

-* Automatic conversion from ts containers to either mp4 or mkv.
-No need to run batch files.
+* Automatic (optional) post-process conversion from ts containers to mp4 or mkv.

-* SIGINT handler so that it can be cleanly shut down and all post-process conversion steps completed for interrupted recordings.
+* SIGINT handler which cleanly shuts down, stopping all captures, and finishing all post-process conversions.

-* Ability to control output colors from config.yml (useful if you like dark themes, and blue is hard to read)

-* Ability to control date and time format for file names and also whether to include the name of the site.
+* Captures are named in the format <model>_<site>_<datetime>.[mp4|mkv] ** datetime format can be controled in the config file ** site is optional and can be disabled in the config file

 Setup
 ==========